 France's World Cup Team Brings Positive Attention To Suburban Fans

-As France competes in the World Cup, the makeup of the team is bringing some positive attention to some French that have been struggling with poverty and low expectations.
-Several team members are from "les banlieus," the mainly non-white working-class suburbs that surround many major cities such as Paris, Lyon and Marseilles.
+As France competes in the World Cup, the makeup of the team is bringing some positive attention to some French who have been struggling with poverty and low expectations.
+Several team members are from "les banlieues," the mainly nonwhite working-class suburbs that surround many major cities such as Paris, Lyon and Marseilles.

 One of the French team's stars, Kylian Mbappe, hails from the Paris suburb of Bondy.
 It's less than 10 miles from the beautiful center of Paris but feels like another world with its monolithic, cinderblock buildings.
-Bondy's mayor, Sylvine Thomassin says the "Kylian Mbappe effect" is a real boost for the town.
+Bondy's mayor, Sylvine Thomassin, says the "Kylian Mbappe effect" is a real boost for the town.

 "It's marvelous, because so often people talk about the suburbs in negative terms," she says.

-Thomassin says the Mbappes are an old Bondy family, going back three generations, but originally from Algeria and Cameroun.
-Starting in the late 1950s and 60s, immigrant workers - mostly from North Africa - flocked to France for the economic boom years.
+Thomassin says the Mbappes are an old Bondy family, going back three generations, but originally from Algeria and Cameroon.
+Starting in the late 1950s and '60s, immigrant workers — mostly from North Africa — flocked to France for the economic boom years.
 They worked in construction jobs and lived in suburban housing projects around the big cities.
 But today the jobs have dried up and the housing is crumbling.
-Many people living in the suburbs say they face discrimination not only over their Arabic and African origins, but also over their zip code.
+Many people living in the suburbs say they face discrimination not only over their Arabic and African origins, but also over their postal code.

 In a parking lot next to one of the public housing blocks, Nordine Beta and a group of friends are listening to French rap music on a car stereo.
 Beta says it doesn't matter if Mbappe is from here, he refuses to support the French team.